nadiamariduena/python-intro-2024-privat/z_loops.md

 <br>

-## 🟦 For loops

-### Slider Basic

-- Before starting with the for loop, check the version below:
+### Before starting with the for loop, check the version below:

 ```python
 # Starting Value of the slider